 Many folks make multi-color parts by pausing their prints midway and replacing the filament then.
 This method works just fine if you are willing to sit and watch your printer for the right time to switch.
 But imagine doing that for the ~20 color changes over 3 hours that it took to print the owl!
 Personally, I like the set-and-forget option this device provides because I print things overnight and while I’m at work during the day.

-If you’re interested in trying one of these things out yourself I made a batch of assembled electronics kits on eBay here.
+If you’re interested in trying one of these things out yourself I’ve shared the complete BOM here.
 I’ve made the 3D printable STL files available for free on Thingiverse here, feel free to modify them if you get any creative ideas!
 Assembly and use instructions are available on 3Dprinting.com here.

 Edit: I’ve discovered that squeezing a freshly made warm joint with grooved pliers as it cools helps compact it and noticeably strengthens the bond.
 I designed a set of printable covers that fits standard 6″ slip joint pliers.
 STL file now included with rest!